 1 Overall description

-RAN3 is currently evaluating the following two solutions for transfer of RRCReconfiguration for descendent IAB node over source path for reduction of service interruption during intra-donor IAB-node migration.
+RAN3 is currently evaluating the following two solutions for reduction of service interruption during INTRA-donor IAB-node migration.
+In both solutions, the transfer of RRCReconfiguration for a descendent IAB node occurs over the source path.
+The two solutions have the goal to delay the descendent node’s execution of RRCReconfiguration until the target path has become available, but not later.

 Solution 1:

-The RRCReconfiguration message for the child IAB-MT is buffered in the parent IAB-DU, and it is sent only when a pre-requisite step is satisfied/performed.
-The IAB-donor-CU may indicate to the parent IAB-DU to buffer the RRCReconfiguration destined for its child IAB-MT.
-The buffered RRCReconfiguration may be released by the parent IAB-DU upon satisfaction of a condition.
-For example, in the case of the migrating IAB-node the RRCReconfiguration may be released upon successful IAB-node migration; and in the case of a descendent IAB-node the RRCReconfiguration buffered at the IAB-DU may be release upon reception of RRCReconfiguration by corresponding IAB-MT from its parent IAB-DU.
+The RRCReconfiguration message for a descendent node IAB-MT is withheld by this descendant node’s parent IAB-DU, and it is released only when a condition is satisfied.
+The indication of buffering and conditional release may be included by the IAB-donor-CU together with the RRCReconfigurationmessage.
+The migrating IAB-node may release the RRCReconfiguration upon successful migration; any lower tier node may release the buffered RRCReconfiguration upon reception of the RRCReconfiguration released by its parent node.
+This creates a sequential release and execution of RRCReconfigurations downstream.

-While exact details of Solution 1 are still FFS, an example procedure for Solution 1 is provided in Figure 1 below to help RAN2 better understand the general solution.
-Note that this is subject to change.
+While exact details of Solution 1 are still FFS, an example procedure is provided in Figure 1.

 Figure 1.
 Example procedure for Solution 1 (R3-211740)